BlessingYumbe/Fish-Feeder/README.md

 Arduino is connected to the computer via a mini-USB

 ## Arduino Code
-The[mapo.ino](mapo.ino) sketch was uploaded on the Arduino using the Arduino IDE.
+The [mapo.ino](mapo.ino) sketch was uploaded on the Arduino using the Arduino IDE.

 ## Python Code